 Agricultural Phosphorus Balance

 This EnviroAtlas national map displays the mean phosphorus (P) balance between inorganic fertilizer and confined manure inputs and P crop removal on croplands in the conterminous United States (excluding Hawaii and Alaska) for the year 2012.
-These data are based on International Plant Nutrition Institute compilations of county-level major crop harvest and P content of these crops, and cropland area from the U.S. conterminous wall-to-wall anthropogenic land use trends.
+These data are based on International Plant Nutrition Institute compilations of county-level fertilizer sales data, confined manure production, and major crop harvest and P content of these crops, as well as the cropland area from the U.S. conterminous wall-to-wall anthropogenic land use trends 2012 land cover data.

 Why is agricultural phosphorus balance important?

-Phosphorus (P) is an essential element of all living organisms.
+Phosphorus (P) is an essential element of all living organisms, as a component of critical biomolecules for genetic material (DNA, RNA), energy transport (ATP) and membranes (phospholipids) within cells.
 As such it is necessary for plant growth along with nitrogen and other nutrients.
 In many ecosystems, including agricultural systems, P can limit plant growth and thus food production.
-In response to such limitations farmers may apply additional P in the form of inorganic fertilizers, food and green waste composts, animal manures, or biosolids from human waste, which all contain P. However when lost from farms, cities, or industry, P can contribute to aquatic pollution problems.
+In response to such limitations farmers may apply additional P in the form of inorganic fertilizers, food and green waste composts, animal manures, or biosolids from human waste, which all contain P. When released from farms, cities, or industry, P can contribute to water pollution problems because algal growth is limited by P in many freshwater and coastal ecosystems.

 Since the domestic discovery of P deposits in the mid 1800’s and following agricultural intensification post World War II, inorganic P fertilizer has become a key agricultural input in the United States1.
 This inorganic fertilizer comes from mining concentrated deposits of phosphate rock, which are primarily located in Morocco, China, and the USA (particularly in Florida)2.
 As a mined non-renewable resource, inorganic P fertilizer is subject to potential price fluctuations associated with geopolitical scarcity, in a similar way that oil has been in the past.
 Increased use of fertilizer has increased crop yields, but also water quality problems associated with the addition of nutrients3.
-P in runoff and erosion from agricultural fields, in addition to loses from animal manure on pastures or in concentrated feeding operations (CAFOs), cities and homes (from human excreta and detergents), and industries have contributed to algal blooms in lakes and coastal waters.
+P in runoff and erosion from agricultural fields, in addition to loses from animal manure on pastures or in concentrated animal feeding operations (CAFOs), cities and homes (from human excreta and detergents), and industries have contributed to algal blooms in lakes and coastal waters.
 Some of these algal blooms create harmful toxins affecting drinking water, food production (including shellfish), and recreational safety for humans and pets in the lakes, streams, rivers, and coastal waters4.
-Even when the algal blooms are not toxic their formation can cause hypoxia (low oxygen zones) which affect plants and animals in aquatic ecosystems and the industries that depend on them, like fishing (like in the Gulf of Mexico).
+Even when the algal blooms are not toxic their formation can cause hypoxia (low oxygen zones) which affect plants and animals in aquatic ecosystems and the industries that depend on them, such as fishing in the Gulf of Mexico or Chesapeake Bay..

 Because of its essential role in agriculture, but potential as a pollutant, understanding where and how much P fertilizer is applied is important to inform management strategies that increase food security and water quality across the U.S. Information on the balance between P inputs and P uptake/removal from crops (like the 2012 data presented here) is important in order to understand potential areas where surpluses of P on cropland may be a pollution risk while other areas may be in need of additional P to ensure high crop yields.